akmeena766/WinterSchool2025_BasicAstro/README.md

 # Winter School 2025: Basic Astro Tutorial

 ---
+The aim of this tutorial is for students to learn how to acquire and interact with telescope data.
+In a way, this tells you what the first steps are if someone plans to do a related project.

 Let us assume we want to study an object in the sky.
 For example, consider Abell 2744, a cluster of galaxies.
 Now, let us ask some questions.
    - **How does Abell 2744 look in the sky?**: First step is to know you object.